 Liquid Fuels from Coal and Natural Gas

-Liquid fuels from coal and natural gas are produced primarily through the Fischer-Tropsch process described below.
-Producing liquid fuels from coal and natural gas can result in greenhouse gas (GHG) emissions, but carbon sequestration and electricity co-generation can mitigate this disadvantage.
+Liquid fuels from coal and natural gas are produced primarily through the Fischer-Tropsch process.
+Producing liquid fuels from coal and natural gas can result in increased greenhouse gas (GHG) emissions, but carbon sequestration and electricity co-generation can mitigate this disadvantage.